ShiJbey/drolta_py/README.md

 alternate column names to the query output.
 Otherwise, the column names will match the variable names without the leading '?'.

-Variables in drolta are identifiers with a leading '?' (question mark).
+Variables in Drolta are identifiers with a leading '?' (question mark).
 For example, `?character_id`.
 Variable names may not start with a number and may only contain letters, numbers, and underscores.